BharghavaG/telecom-voice-agent/README.md

     ```bash
     lk cloud auth
     ```
-12. Deplot your agent using the following command:
+12. Deploy your agent using the following command:
     ```bash
     lk agent create
     ```